DEGEN DE1121 - Kaito KA1121

 Sensitivity Great / Selectivity OK But ?? / External Antenna Jack For SW and FM Only

 Way above average sensitivity was noted on all bands.
-Even just with the does an above average job.
+Even with just the whip antenna does an above average job.

 2 bandwidths are provided and were well chosen.
 These are selected via a pushbutton on the right side of the cabinet.
 Generally does very good job separating close WEAKER stations , but....